This is always awkward. Should an "About Me" be written in the first or third person? I'm no Rickey Henderson, so I'll stick with "I" and "me."

 Still, this blog is mostly about baseball, because I'm more about baseball than maybe I should be.
 It was a big step in my life when I realized that other people in the world, even ones I knew, didn't think about baseball all the time.
 This blog gives me a place to dump whatever baseball thoughts accumulate in my head, without making my friends suffer through it when they just want to talk about cars, or women, or heaven forbid just enjoy a mozzarella stick or two without hearing about the nomadic career of Chris Woodward.

 I guess this is a pretty deflating "about me" so far.
 All you know is that I like baseball, which you probably could have guessed all on your own.
 If you have made it this far into the "about me," you deserve a few more nuggets.
 I do have interests outside of baseball.
 As I mentioned earlier, I graduated from college with a BS in Mathematics, and a Religion minor.
-I hope to make a career out of teaching math.
+I've since added a Masters of Arts in Teaching, and now earn a steady income via my full-time gig teaching high school math.
 I also love to play the saxophone, though classically, which isn't really classical, but definitely isn't what most think of when they think of a saxophone player.
 Classical saxophone has its niche, and I do love it.
 I am also a big sports fan in general, with football being my second favorite sport behind baseball.
 In particular, I enjoy college football, and there is something special about laying on the couch for 12 straight hours on a fall Saturday that baseball can't match.

 Still, baseball is where it is at for me.
 My math background might allow me to go deeper into sabermetric content, but I came to baseball as a fan first, and this blog is primarily my way of letting off steam as I absorb the game on a daily basis.
 I hope it provides a mix of analysis and commentary that is somewhere between quirky and insightful.
 I particularly get a thrill out of knowing guys "before they were big," so I have a soft spot for prospects.
 Moneyball is my favorite book of all time, so not surprisingly, I also find the game off the field fascinating too.